VM-2020-MATH/DRRBFs-PU-Method/README.md

 "D_Rational_RBFs_PU_2D.m" (see also the comments type proposed in the file).

+Also, two other scripts in MATLAB are given showing the implementation of the D-RRBF-PU method combined with a fourth-order Runge-Kutta method for solving the Convection-Diffusion equation in two dimensions.
+These scripts are:

+"Convection_Diffusion_Ex1.m"

+and the function

+"Weight_Rational_RBF_PU_2D_CD.m"

 Authors: Vahid Mohammadi 1, Stefano De Marchi 2

 1. Department of Mathematics, Faculty of Science, Shahid Rajaee Teacher Training University, Tehran, 16785-163, Iran

-2. Department of Mathematics "Tullio Levi-Civita", University of Padua, Italy
+2. Department of Medicine and Padova Neuroscience Center, University of Padua, Italy

    Note that: